kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

-The PolicyServer Custom Resource also accepts an optional `spec.serviceAccountName` to be associated with (if not set, as here, the Namespace ServiceAccount will be used).
+The PolicyServer Custom Resource also accepts an optional `spec.serviceAccountName` to be associated with (if not set, as here, the Namespace default ServiceAccount will be used).

 A ClusterAdmissionPolicy targeting that PolicyServer needs to set `spec.policyServer` to `tenant-a`, as such: